-When a person is engaging with you and mentions you, you should be quick to visit and reply to them.
-Even if you are just saying hello or thanks for the mention, it’s valuable to move when others are talking to you.
-If you reply quickly, it makes the user feel as if they have been heard and this, in turn, creates a stronger sense of connection.
+When a person engages with you and mentions you, you should be quick to visit and reply to them.
+Even if you are just saying hello or thanks for the mention, it’s valuable to move when others talk to you.
+If you reply quickly, it makes the user feel as if they have been heard, and this creates a stronger sense of connection.

 Mention relevant users